Staying Healthy

 Child Safety Seats

-In addition, car accidents killed an average of almost 3 children each day.
-Data from the NHTSA indicates that approximately 70% of infant deaths and 50% of toddler deaths (in passenger cars) annually could be prevented by using car seat or booster seats that correctly fit children's height, weight.
+Additional data from the National Highway Traffic Safety Administration (NHTSA) indicates that around 71% of infant deaths and 54% of toddler deaths (in passenger cars) annually could be prevented by using car seat or booster seats that correctly fit children's height and weight.

 There are many different types of car seats and booster seats available.
 This article provides parents and caregivers with general guidelines to follow when selecting children's safety seats.